top of page

 Jan 163 min read

-Seeing the Forest Through its Trees —Part III: Red Pine
+Seeing the Forest Through its Trees —Part IV: Red Pine

 Red pines found in today’s forest usually grow to 60 to 80 feet in height with a 2 or 3 foot diameter and a lifespan rarely reaching 150 to 200 years.